AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/WaterWatchPreProcessor/Readme.md

 2018-12-31T14:37:00.000Z, LS1, 40AD1C, 289.47586
 ```

-## Integrating with AQUARIUS Connect or AQUARIUS EnviroSCADA
+## Integrating with AQUARIUS Connect, or AQUARIUS EnviroSCADA, or AQUARIUS DAS

-The integration for both AQUARIUS Connect and AQUARIUS EnviroSCADA share some common configuration.
+The integration for the family of AQUARIUS data ingest products share some common configuration.

 In this example, we will map 3 [WaterWatch LS1 Remote Water Level](https://www.waterwatch.io/ls1-features) sensors to 3 "Stage" time-series, each in a separate AQUARIUS Time-Series location, using a time-series identifier pattern of "Stage.Telemetry@WW-$Serial".